 - 1. Identify, define and investigate essential terminology in the assigned topics.
 (Fulfilled by the classroom lectures and the written reports.). - 2.
-Investigate some selected topics in the theology of and apologetics to Islam (Fulfilled by the various précis assignments.).
+Investigate some selected topics in Trinitarian theology (Fulfilled by the various précis assignments.).

 IDEA Objective #2: Learning biblical teachings on the assigned topics (Essential emphasis).